Key Stage 4

 Year 10

-We begin GCSE with a look at a modern phenomenon.
-Last decade for the first time in human kinds history over 50% of all people live in an urban area.
-The process of urbanisation and the rise of the megacities is changing the shape of our planet and creating many new challenges and opportunities that our geographers will study.
+Next, we move onto look at the recent increase in people living in urban areas.
+Last decade, for the first time in history, over 50% of the global population live in an urban area.
+The process of urbanisation and the rise of the megacities is changing the shape of our planet and creating many new challenges and opportunities that our geographers will study, with a comparative focus on London and Lagos, Nigeria.

 Next up we look at our living world, from the small ecosystems of the UK to the rainforests of South America and the cold environments of the polar and tundra regions we look at the characteristics of these environments and the impacts humans are having on them.